 How does the Court deal with the division of matrimonial assets in a divorce?

-Division of matrimonial assets – Recently, our team led by Deputy Head Dorothy Tan won a significant and landmark case at the Court of Appeal for the husband (Twiss, Christopher James Hans v Twiss, Yvonne Prendergast SGCA 52).
-This is a landmark case because the Court of Appeal reaffirmed and summarised the new Singapore law on division of matrimonial assets.
+Recently, our team of divorce lawyers led by Deputy Head Dorothy Tan won a significant case at the Court of Appeal for the husband (Twiss, Christopher James Hans v Twiss, Yvonne Prendergast SGCA 52).
+This is a landmark case because the Court of Appeal reaffirmed and summarised the new Singapore law on the division of matrimonial assets.

-This case is crucial and significant because the Court of Appeal reaffirmed and clarified its recent decision in ANJ vs ANK that in determining what a fair and equitable division of matrimonial assets is, the court will follow a structured approach consisting of 3 broad steps.
+This case is important because the Court of Appeal reaffirmed and clarified its recent decision in ANJ vs ANK that, in determining what a fair and equitable division of matrimonial assets is, the court will follow a structured approach consisting of 3 broad steps.
 These 3 broad steps are: